gabriel1995castro/Autonomous_Navigation_and_Object_Identification_Using_ROS2/README.md

 ## Navigation and Obstacle Detection

-The `robot_nav6.py` module uses LiDAR sensors to detect obstacles and adjust the robot's trajectory.
+The `robot_nav6.py` node uses LiDAR sensors to detect obstacles and adjust the robot's trajectory.
 It works as follows:

 1. LiDAR takes readings of the area around the robot, capturing distances to objects.